AbdoAlshoki2/Naive_Transformer/README.md

   - `transformer.py`: Implements the main Transformer model, including encoder and decoder layers, multi-head attention, feed-forward networks, and supporting classes.
   - `encodingLayer.py`: Provides token embedding and positional encoding layers, essential for injecting sequence order information into the model.
   - `__init__.py`: Allows easy import of the main classes.
+  - `analysis.py`: Contains utilities for visualizing attention patterns and analyzing model behavior.

 ## Features

 - Modular and readable PyTorch code.
 - Implements all key components of the original Transformer architecture.
 - Designed for educational purposes, with docstrings and comments for clarity.
+- Visualization tools for attention mechanisms to aid understanding.

 ## Getting Started